Tuesday, October 3, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 Firmware updates, or the lack thereof, should not be used as a decisive factor in getting or getting rid of a router.

 While some vendors add new features or improvements with updates, most new firmware revisions contain required security patches.
-So no update can mean there’s no credible vulnerability, which is a good thing.
+So, no update can mean there’s no credible vulnerability, which is a good thing.
 (Firmware updates to routers are like recalls to cars.
 Having a lot of them is not necessarily a good thing.)

-3. Speed grades
+3. Broadband speed grades

 (Router / Access Point)

-Applicable Wi-Fi Standard for a Mesh System
+Minimum Wi-Fi Standard to Consider for a Mesh System

 50Mbps or slowerAny Wi-Fi StandardAny Wi-Fi Standard